Yitzhak Ben-Zvi: Early life

-Yitzhak Ben-Zvi's parents were banished to Siberia following the discovery of a cache of weapons he had concealed in their home.

-Ben-Zvi's brother was author Aharon Reuveni, and his brother-in-law was the Israeli archaeologist Benjamin Mazar.

 Ben Zvi had a formal Jewish education at a Poltava heder and then the local Gymnasium.
 He completed his first year at Kiev University studying natural sciences before dropping out to dedicate himself to the newly formed Russian Poale Zion which he co-founded with Ber Borochov.

+Yitzhak Ben-Zvi's parents were banished to Siberia following the discovery of a cache of weapons he had concealed in their home.

 In 1918, Ben-Zvi married Rachel Yanait a fellow Poale Zion activist.
 They had two sons: Amram and Eli.
 Eli died in the 1948 Arab–Israeli War, defending his kibbutz, Beit Keshet.

-Zionist activism
+Poale Zion and Bar Giora

-Following Borochov's arrest, March 1906, and subsequence exile in the United States, Ben Zvi became leader of the Russian Poale Zion.
+Following Borochov's arrest, March 1906, and subsequent exile in the United States, Ben Zvi became leader of the Russian Poale Zion.
 He moved their headquarters from Poltava to Vilna and established a publishing house, the Hammer, which produced the party's paper, The Proletarian Idea.
 In April 1907, having been arrested twice and being under surveillance by the Tzarist secret police, Ben-Zvi made Aliyah.
 He traveled on forged papers.
 It was his second visit to Palestine.
 On his arrival in Jaffa he changed his name to Ben Zvi - Son of Zvi.
 He found the local Poale Zion divided and in disarray.
 Slightly older and more experienced than his comrades he took command and, the following month, organised a gathering of around 80 members.
 He and a Rostovian - a strict Marxist group from Rostov - were elected as the new Central Committee.
 Two of the party's founding principles were reversed : Yiddish, not Hebrew was to be the language used and the Jewish and the Arab proletariat should unite.
 It was agreed to publish a party journal in Yiddish - Der Anfang.
 The conference also voted that Ben Zvi and Israel Shochat should attend the 8th World Zionist Congress in The Hague.
 Once there they were generally ignored.
 They ran out of money on their return journey and had to work as porters in Trieste.
 Back in Jaffa they held another gathering, 28 September 1907, to report on the Hague conference.
 On the first evening of the conference a group of nine men met in Ben Zvi's room where, swearing themselves to secrecy with Shochat as their leader, they agreed to set up an underground military organisation - Bar-Giora, named after Simon Bar Giora.
-It's slogan was: " Judea fell in blood and fire; Judea shall rise again in blood and fire".
+Its slogan was: "Judea fell in blood and fire; Judea shall rise again in blood and fire."
 David Ben-Gurion was not invited to join and it had been his policies which were overturned in April.
 Despite this Ben Zvi tried unsuccessfully to invite Ben Gurion onto the Central Committee.
 The following year Ben Zvi was one of the founding members of Hashomer.